 There are a lot of terms you can use to describe how electricity flows and is used by appliances.
 We’ve already mentioned most of them – here are a few definitions to keep things straight:

-- Volts (V): volts (short for voltage) are measures of electrical pressure differences.
-Put simply, voltage is the speed of electricity passing through a circuit.
+- Volts (V): volts (short for voltage) measure electrical pressure differences.
+Voltage is the speed of electricity passing through a circuit.

-- Amps (A): amps (short for amperes) are a measure of electrical current.
-Put simply, amps are the amount of electrons (which make up electricity) flowing through a circuit.
+- Amps (A): amps (short for amperes) measure electrical current.
+Amps are the number of electrons (which make up electricity) flowing through a circuit.

-- Watts (W) and kilowatts (kW): multiplying volts x amps gets you watts (or wattage).
-Put simply, watts are the rate of electricity consumption.
+- Watts (W) and kilowatts (kW): multiplying volts x amps get you watts (or wattage).
+Watts are the rate of energy consumption.
 A kilowatt is just 1,000 watts.